bharathkumar-5/Finance-Cart/README.md

-# Simple Shopping Cart Project – VertoFX
+# Simple Shopping Cart Project – VertoFX (Full Stack)

 ## Project Overview
 This is a **full-stack web application** simulating a **service subscription shopping cart** for VertoFX, a financial services platform.